Minty-Crisp/AUXL/README.md

 - Updated NPC Book SelectJump() to import Prompt Message.
 - Added Switch logic to NPC Books.
 - Added new components oneventrun, ondelayrun & onintervalrun to run AUXL method or components method on Event, Delay or Interval.
+- Added support for multiple sounds attaching to a single Core entity under the new data key 'sounds'
+- Renamed HamMenu/Ham to Companion/Comp
+- Added a build method for each component containing object generations that contains a copy of all declared objects for that component which runs on system reset.
+Allows for all objects, flags, changes, etc... to be reset back to defaults without reloading page via Reset Data menu option.
+- Added Companion position update by clicking belt text ui screen to move the companion while spawned.
+- Added GetAllEl method to layer.
+- Updated NPC to support Layer as the Avatar and added GetNPCEl, AddNPCEvents & RemoveNPCEvents methods.
+Fixed a few various issues with NPC as well.

 # Features Roadmap : :cherries:
 - System Function, Component & ObjGen Updates